Best Cheap Health Insurance in Montana (2025)

 Averages based on a Silver plan for 40-year-old adults and children who are under age 15.

-Short-term health insurance in Montana
+Short-term health insurance plans in Montana

 Short-term plans are usually a bad option because they offer fewer benefits and protections than Obamacare plans.
-However, if you need coverage outside of open enrollment and you're not eligible for a special enrollment period, short-term plans are a good stopgap option.
+However, if you need coverage outside of open enrollment and you're not eligible for what's called a special enrollment period, short-term plans are a good stopgap option.

-Pros of short-term health insurance in MT
+Pros of short-term health insurance plans in Montana

 • You don't have to wait for open enrollment: You can buy short-term health insurance any time during the year.
 Unlike marketplace coverage, you're not limited to open enrollment.

-Cons of short-term health insurance in MT
+Cons of short-term health insurance plans in Montana

-• Companies can deny coverage or charge higher rates based on your health history: People who currently have or have had serious health problems in the past may struggle to find affordable coverage because companies are allowed to consider your medical history when setting rates and approving coverage.
+• Companies can deny coverage or charge higher rates based on your health history: Individuals who currently have or have had serious health problems in the past may struggle to find affordable coverage because companies are allowed to consider your medical history when setting rates and approving coverage.

-• Few benefits: Short-term health insurance doesn't have to cover as many services as an Obamacare plan.
+• Few benefits: Short-term medical insurance doesn't have to cover as many services as an Obamacare plan.
 That means you might not have coverage with a short-term plan if you're a pregnant woman or in need of mental health services.

 • Short-term plans aren't eligible for discounts: Montanans with short-term health coverage don't qualify for discounts even if they earn a low income.